-methods and assumptions asea to establish actuariany determined contribution rates.
-Valuation date: Actuarially determined contribution rates for the first six months of calendar year 2021 (or the second half of fiscal year 2020/2021) are calculated based on the December 31, 2019 valuation.
-Actuarially determined contribution rates for the last six months of calendar year 2021 (or the first half of fiscal year 2021/2022) are calculated based on the December 31, 2020 valuation.
-Moreover, actuarially determined contribution rates after reflecting the voluntary County Safety and LARPD General contributions are provided in our June 4, 2021 letter for County Safety and in our June 10, 2021 letter for LARPD General.
-Actuarial cost method: Entry Age Actuarial Cost Method Amortization method: Level percent of payroll (3.25% payroll growth assumed in the December 31, 2020 valuation and 3.50% payroll growth assumed in the December 31, 2019 valuation) Remaining amortization period: December 31, 2019 valuation Prior to January 1, 2012, the total UAAL was amortized on a 30-year decreasing period, with 21 years remaining as of December 31, 2011 (and 13 years remaining as of December 31, 2019).
+Valuation date: Actuarially determined contribution rates for the first six months of calendar year 2022 (or the second half of fiscal year 2021/2022) are calculated based on the December 31, 2020 valuation.
+Actuarially determined contribution rates for the last six months of calendar year 2022 (or the first half of fiscal year 2022/2023) are calculated based on the December 31, 2021 valuation.
+Actuarial cost method: Entry Age Actuarial Cost Method Amortization method: Level percent of payroll (3.25% payroll growth assumed in the December 31, 2021 and December 31, 2020 valuations) Remaining amortization period: December 31, 2020 valuation Prior to January 1, 2012, the total UAAL was amortized on a 30-year decreasing period, with 21 years remaining as of December 31, 2011 (and 12 years remaining as of December 31, 2020).
 On or after January 1, 2012, any new UAAL resulting from plan amendments are amortized over separate decreasing 15-year periods; early retirement incentive programs (ERIPs) are amortized over separate decreasing 5-year periods; assumption and method changes are amortized over separate decreasing 20-year periods; and experience gains/losses are also amortized over separate decreasing 20-year periods.
-December 31, 2020 valuation Prior to January 1, 2012, the total UAAL was amortized on a 30-year decreasing period, with 21 years remaining as of December 31, 2011 (and 12 years remaining as of December 31, 2020).
+The County made voluntary County Safety contributions of \$800 million on around June 29, 2021 to reduce their Safety UAAL and associated contribution rates.
+LARPD also made voluntary LARPD General contributions of \$12.611 million on around June 29, 2021 to reduce their General UAAL and associated contribution rates.
+The contribution rate credits associated with these voluntary contributions, determined using bases in the December 31, 2020 valuation, are provided effective July 1, 2021.
+The voluntary County Safety UAAL contributions are amortized over a 13-year period effective July 1, 2021.
+The voluntary LARPD General UAAL contributions are amortized over a 16-year period effective July 1, 2021.
+December 31, 2021 valuation Prior to January 1, 2012, the total UAAL was amortized on a 30-year decreasing period, with 21 years remaining as of December 31, 2011 (and 11 years remaining as of December 31, 2021).
 On or after January 1, 2012, any new UAAL resulting from plan amendments are amortized over separate decreasing 15-year periods; early retirement incentive programs (ERIPs) are amortized over separate decreasing 5-year periods; assumption and method changes are amortized over separate decreasing 20-year periods; and experience gains/losses are also amortized over separate decreasing 20-year periods.
-The voluntary County Safety contributions are amortized over a 13-year period effective July 1, 2021.
-The voluntary LARPD General contributions are amortized over a 16-year period effective July 1, 2021.
-Asset valuation method: The actuarial value of assets is determined by recognizing any difference between the actual and the expected market return over 10 six-month interest crediting periods.
-The actuarial value of assets is further adjusted, if necessary, to be within 40% of the market value of assets.
-The valuation value of assets is the actuarial value of assets reduced by the value of the non-valuation reserves.
-Valuation reserves.
+The voluntary County Safety UAAL contributions are amortized over a 13-year period effective July 1, 2021 (with 12.5 years remaining as of December 31, 2021).
+The voluntary LARPD General UAAL contributions are amortized over a 16-year period effective July 1, 2021 (with 15.5 years remaining as of December 31, 2021).
+Effective December 31, 2021, the existing LARPD General UAAL layers are amortized over 15.5 years.

+and val Th he actuarial value of assets is determined by recognizing any difference between the actual nd the expected market return over 10 six-month interest crediting periods.
+The actuarial alue of assets is further adjusted, if necessary, to be within 40% of the market value of assets. he valuation value of assets is the actuarial value of assets reduced by the value of the non- aluation reserves. ------------------ ---